Rage Against The Machine | Tunes + Guitar Lessons

-Rage Against The Machine formed in 1991 and released their extremely successful self-titled debut the following year.
+Rage Against The Machine formed in 1991 and released their hugely successful self-titled debut the following year.

-Consisting of guitarist Tom Morello, vocalist Zack De La Rocha, bassist Tim Commerford, and drummer Brad Wilk, they released two more albums with original material following their debut.
+The band consisted of guitarist Tom Morello, vocalist Zack De La Rocha, bassist Tim Commerford, and drummer Brad Wilk.
+Following their explosive debut, they released two more albums of original material, cementing their reputation for fusing aggressive rock with radical political messages.

 Rage Against The Machine Tunes | Related Pages